NikKowPHP/meetup/signals/IMPLEMENTATION_COMPLETE.md

+# Implementation Complete

-All tasks from work_breakdown/tasks/a.md have been successfully implemented:
+All development tasks from the audit have been implemented:

-1. Added security validation for promotion checkouts
-2. Removed incorrect validation from subscriptions
+1. Added keyword storage to PushSubscription model
+2. Regenerated Prisma Client
-3. Deleted orphaned data-requests API endpoint
+3. Created API endpoint for managing notification keywords
+4. Implemented UI for managing notification keywords
+5. Updated architectural documentation for job queue system

+The system is ready for auditor verification.